Physics of the Propagating Action Potential: Fitting Procedure

-All fittings are sensitive to the number of points included, the sensitivity increasing with temperature since fewer and fewer points were recorded.
-The fits for the H-channel vary with most latitude, as they are one step removed from N channel data fits.
-In addition, $J_H$, the outgoing sodium current displays a granularity of at least three distinct regions for sweeps at lower temperatures.
-In particular there is a prominent bump just above 55 mV (See Fig. 1b and Fig. 1d).
-Although each fit individually may present some uncertainty and latitude, the cumulative picture gathered over several temperatures presents a coherent and self-consistent scenario.
+\quad We have also fitted the fractions of open ion channels, $Mo(V)/M$ for all sweeps with Eq. \eqref {scale1a}, and $Ho(V)/H$ and $No(V)/N$ for Sweep170 with Eq. \eqref {scale1b} and Eq. \eqref {scale1c} with three parameters.
+For Mo(V)/M, The parameter $V_p$ is known, and $Vo_M$ was fixed to correspond to $to_M$ previously obtained fitting $Mo(t)/M$.
+The resulting exponent $\delta_M$ is $\approx$ 3 at all temperatures.

-Polarization current, being much smaller than M-channel sodium current, displays fits with larger uncertainty than fits for the M-channel.
-Given the scarcity of points, the values for $g_P$ are difficult to read from figures at higher temperatures other than $4.5 ^oC$.
-Given the fact that $g_P$ is almost equal to $ g_M$ at $4.5 ^oC$ we have assume that the equality $g_P = g_M$ holds at all temperatures.
-In other words, lattice morphing doesn't affect the maximum conductance until the peak of the action potential where $g_M$ switches to $g_H$.
+\quad All fittings were done using Gauss sigma smoothing and Excel's Solver software.
+All fittings are sensitive to number of points included, the sensitivity increasing with temperature since fewer and fewer points were recorded.
+In addition, $J_H$, the outgoing sodium current displays more granularity for sweeps at lower temperatures.
+In particular there is a prominent bump just above 55 mV (See Fig.~\ref{fig:RecoveryCurrentsSweep170L} and Fig.~\ref{fig:Currents525_695L} b).
+Although each fit individually may present some uncertainty and latitude, the cumulative picture gathered over several temperatures presents a precise, exacting, coherent and self-consistent scenario.
+The exception is Sweep 525 with parameters $V_M$, and $\mu_{P4}$ that are outliers while the behavior of others such as $g_M$, $\mu_M$, $to_M$, $\delta_M$ and $Q_g$ is consistent with parameters at other temperatures.